Warlpiri language

-The Warlpiri (/ˈwɑrlbri/ or /ˈwɔːlpəri/) language is an Australian Aboriginal language spoken by close to 3,000 of the Warlpiri people from the Tanami Desert, northwest of Alice Springs, Central Australia.
+The Warlpiri (/ˈwɑrlbri/ or /ˈwɔːlpəri/; /wbp/) language is an Australian Aboriginal language spoken by close to 3,000 of the Warlpiri people from the Tanami Desert, northwest of Alice Springs, Central Australia.
 It is one of the Ngarrkic languages of the large Pama–Nyungan family, and is one of the most widely-spoken Aboriginal languages in Australia in terms of speakers.
 One of the most well-known terms for The Dreaming (an Aboriginal spiritual belief), Jukurrpa, derives from Warlpiri.

 Warnayaka (Wanayaga, Woneiga), Wawulya (Ngardilpa), and Ngalia are regarded as probable dialects of Warlpiri on the AUSTLANG database, although with potentially no data; while Ngardilypa is confirmed.

 Avoidance register

 In Warlpiri culture, it is considered impolite or shameful for certain family relations to converse.
 (For example, a woman should not converse with her son-in-law.)
 If such conversation is necessary, speakers use a special style of the language, the avoidance register.
 The avoidance register has the same grammar as ordinary Warlpiri but a drastically reduced lexicon.
 Most content words are replaced by a generic synonym or a word unique to the avoidance register.